Getting a second opinion

 - Some people seek a second opinion if they aren’t satisfied with the information they got from their doctor, or they have not understood what was said.
 If this is the case it may be helpful to ask for another appointment with your consultant to go through the information again.
 Or you could speak to another member of the team such as the clinical nurse specialist.

 - Some people wonder if there may be other treatment options available.
 It may be worth asking your own consultant about this and if there are any clinical trials running that you could take part in.

-If you feel you would like a second opinion, you can talk to your consultant about this.
+If you feel you would like a second opinion, you can talk to your consultant or GP about this.
 Doctors are used to patients seeking further information, and may be able to refer you to another consultant.
 Seeking a second opinion will not affect the care you receive, wherever you decide.

 Some things to consider if you’re thinking about getting a second opinion: